-The generator raw water intake, air conditioning raw water intake, and raw water washdown pump intake (if installed) are equipped with strainers.
+The air conditioning raw water intake, generator raw water intake, and raw water washdown pump intake (if installed) are equipped with strainers.
 Check the strainers each time you use the boat to ensure that no debris has accumulated that may block the flow of water.